ds2643/mutpy/README.md

+** Note:L this project is incomplete and still a work in progress.
+Please check back later before attempting to run **

 # mutpy

 An imperative implementation of a mutation testing framework in Python.
 Obviously, tests serve the purpose in the software development process of ensuring that code behaves as intended.
 However, given some software project with a test suite too large to inspect by manually, how can we be sure the tests indeed accomplish this goal?
 That is, we need a tool to make sure the tests cover as much behavior of the program as possible.